NickTikhonov/sourcefetch-atom/README.md

 Sourcerer
 =========================

-Quickly find and insert StackOverflow Code Snippets
+Atom plugin for quickly finding and using StackOverflow code snippets.

 ![](/screenshots/sourcerer.gif)